rcarmitage/MyLibrary/README.md

   - For a missing cover image (smallThumbnail, which would normally be a URL), the Shelf and Desk components check for the "No cover image available" string and render a NO COVER AVAILABLE image from src/assets when true.
 - Going through this convoluted process of beginning with a basic app idea and a single initial component on the front-end (Shelf), only to switch to implementing different components first (Search, then Desk), then implementing a robust back-end when considering future usability, has given me a deeper understanding of the clarity of thought needed at the beginning of a project.
 Additionally, I have become more adept at switching my focus when I've realised where my efforts would be more useful, and will take this into future projects.
 - I took some time understanding how to deploy the app so it can be used by others.
 After some experimentation I deployed the front-end/client-side on **Netlify** and the back-end/server-side on **Heroku**, and updated the API URL in LibraryState.js so the front-end now accesses the live hosted back-end, which links to the live hosted database.
 The data (books added to the Shelf) now persists and can be manipulated.
+- Regarding the responsive UI, I designed the app with a medium-sized laptop/desktop screen in mind and later had to reconfigure almost all of the CSS to fit other screen sizes.
+I removed all CSS components then added them back in one at a time on the smallest screen size, working up to larger sizes once the app functioned as expected.
 - The core functionality is complete.
 From here there are some additions to be made to enhance the user experience, and I have yet to write tests (which I will use to further understand that process, something I would like to become very proficient at), however I am very pleased with my progress on this project.
 Once the remaining core functionality and last few tweaks to the UI are completed, I will step away from this project and not implement any of the further ideas I'd had early on - such as using a second API to provide "fiction" and "non-fiction" data for each item in shelfBooks to then be sorted onto "fiction" and "non-fiction" shelves.
 There are many other languages, technologies and concepts that I would like to spend my time learning, and I could easily spend a significant amount of time making only incremental gains on this project.
   - Features not planned for development:
     - Two shelves, one for fiction and one for non-fiction.
 A new step would be added when setting a book as deskBook: access the New York Times API to check the fiction/non-fiction status and insert that as a key:value pair.
 When adding the book to the shelf it would automatically go to the appropriate shelf.